 Marianne de Laet is an anthropologist/STS person who teaches (about) practices of knowing at a small liberal arts college for science and engineering in southern California.
 As an anthropologist of knowledge-making practices, she studies scientists and engineers-in-the-making.
 One might say that at Harvey Mudd College, she lives with her tribe.
 Marianne’s (research) life has brought her into the spheres of knowing and knowledge-making in anthropology and astronomy, intellectual property and appropriate technology, extremely large telescopes, training practices in dogs athletes and scientists, and, currently, the conjunction of tasting and knowing in the eating body.
 In her personal life (inasmuch as personal and research can be separated) she lives with a person and two very large dogs, who will all show up, periodically, in her posts, as they all have tremendous influence on her work.
 She is very interested in collaboration, collaboratories, collective authorship, and communal imaginations and in her view and experience such collaborations are not limited to those among humans.
 Among the many courses she offers is a new one, called “thinking about knowing,” which has to be further developed — having fallen into the trap of making it too much like a traditional epistemology 101 course in its first rendering.
 Marianne would like to direct it towards thinking and knowing as collaborative action rather than the concentrated effort of the individual genial mind.

-Matthew R. X. Dentith (or M) received their PhD in Philosophy from the University of Auckland, where they wrote their dissertation on the epistemology of conspiracy theories.
-Author of the first single-author book on conspiracy theories by a philosopher (’The Philosophy of Conspiracy Theories’, Palgrave Macmillan 2014), their current research interest is in developing a framework for the investigation of conspiracy theories, focussing on the role of expertise and evidence evaluation in complex epistemic communities.
-They also have a side project developing an account of how we might talk about the epistemology of secrecy generally, which should probably be kept secret until such time it is ready to be leaked to the public.
+M R. X. Dentith received their PhD in Philosophy from the University of Auckland, where they wrote their dissertation on the epistemology of conspiracy theories.
+They authored the first single-authored book on conspiracy theories by a philosopher (The Philosophy of Conspiracy Theories, Palgrave Macmillan 2014), and edited the 2018 volume Taking Conspiracy Theories Seriously (Rowman and Littlefield).
+Their research includes the development of a framework for the investigation of conspiracy theories, as well as working on an account of how we might talk about the epistemology of secrecy generally.
+They have grand plans to develop a political epistemology.

 Josh Entsminger is a first year masters student at University of Edinburgh pursuing a degree in International Relations.
 His primary research interests, as they concern epistemology, bear upon the circulation of narrative structure and social beliefs in the production of inference, intuition, and deliberative inquiry.
 His work currently deals with the applied practices of cultural transmission and heritage, group violence analysis, standpoint epistemology, and the common terms of interpersonal and interinstitutional practices.